AceZz/bedtime-writer/doc/admin.md

 select the `firebase-adminsdk` account, go to Keys and remove your key (the key ID is in the JSON file).

-Rename the file to `service-account.json` or `service-account-dev.json` and put it in the `admin` folder.
+Rename the file to `service-account.json` or `service-account-dev.json` and put it in the `functions` folder.

 ## Run